radiantearth/stac-spec/best-practices.md

 *Deprecation notice: GeoTiff previously used the media type `image/vnd.stac.geotiff` and Cloud Optimized GeoTiffs used `image/vnd.stac.geotiff; profile=cloud-optimized`.
 Both can still appear in old catalogues, but are deprecated and should be replaced.
-This may also shift in the future as [OGC sorts out the media types](https://github.com/opengeospatial/geotiff/issues/34).*
+This will, unfortunately, likely shift in the future as
+[OGC sorts out the media types](https://github.com/opengeospatial/geotiff/issues/34).*

 ### Formats with no registered media type